πŸ§‘πŸΎβ€πŸ’» prep

 Now you’ll need to create a commit.

-You can use this video πŸ‘‰ https://www.youtube.com/watch?v=B8RSMBSzFuA to figure out how to create a commit.
+You can use the “How to commit changes and push them in Visual Studio Code” video to figure out how to create a commit.

 We’ll cover this topic often in workshops.
-Come to a CYF center to work on this with a mentor.
+Come to a CYF centre to work on this with a mentor.

 1. Try opening your clone of education-blog in VSCode